ncatlab/nlab-content/pages/6/4/6/6/26646/content.md

 This page collects a list of libraries of [[mathematics]] formalized in [[proof assistants]] using [[homotopy type theory]] and [[univalent foundations]], sorted by proof assistant.

-## Coq
+## Rocq

-[[Coq]] is a proof assistant based originally on the intensional [[Calculus of Inductive Constructions]].
+[[Rocq]] is a proof assistant based originally on the intensional [[Calculus of Inductive Constructions]].

 ### Active

 * [[UniMath project]].
 Following the lead of Voevodsky's Foundations library (see below), UniMath generally uses only the core type constructors, such as [[Pi-types]] and [[Sigma-types]].

 * [Coq-HoTT](https://github.com/HoTT/Coq-HoTT/).
 This library roughly uses the type theory of the [[HoTT Book]], including higher inductive types implemented as "private" inductive types.
-It also uses more advanced features of Coq such as named record types, tactics, and typeclasses.
+It also uses more advanced features of Rocq such as named record types, tactics, and typeclasses.
 It includes formalizations of many results in synthetic homotopy theory.

 ### Archived